wevote/WeVoteCordova/README.md

 You may have to restart the remotedebug_ios_webkit_adapter from time to time, to get the `chrome://inspect/#devices` to see the simulator processes.

-After starting the remotedebug_ios_webkit_adapter (hopefully on the first attempt) when you navigate in chrome to `chrome://inspect` you will see the following screen, with the process to debug on the list below:
+After starting the remotedebug_ios_webkit_adapter (hopefully on the first attempt) when you navigate in the Google Chrome browser to `chrome://inspect` you will see the following screen, with the process to debug on the list below:

 ![ScreenShot](docs/images/ChromeInspect.png)